Buziaș: History

 The one who will decisively drive the development of Buziaș is Ágoston Trefort.
 Trefort, Minister of Religion and Education since 1872, consistently supported the cause of Buziaș.
 Through his support, important investments were made: the hot bath was built; the imperial colonnade connecting the springs and the casino was erected (similar promenades are found in Europe only in Karlovy Vary and Baden-Baden); the theater was built (1872); and the free swimming pool was opened (1874).
 In 1875, also with Trefort's support, the park with plane trees and many rare species will be laid out on a plot of 20 ha.
 The inauguration in 1896 of 31-km-long Timișoara–Buziaș railway, the introduction in 1897 of lighting with oil lamps, the arrangement of streets and the modernization in 1898 of ferruginous bath also contributed to the notoriety of this resort.
 The town was visited in person by Emperor Franz Joseph I and his heir, Franz Ferdinand, in September 1898.

-Between 1903–1907, 12 deep springs were drilled and a mineral water bottling plant was built, and in 1909 the mineral water was marketed under the name Muschong Phönix.
+Between 1903 and 1907, 12 deep springs were drilled and a mineral water bottling plant was built, and in 1909 the mineral water was marketed under the name Muschong Phönix.
 The factory became operational in 1907, with an area of 700 m2 and a bottling capacity of 1.5 million bottles per year and 1,000 kg of carbon dioxide.
 After the union of Banat with Romania, Buziaș maintained its status as a spa resort for cardiovascular treatment and was a plasă seat.
 It was declared a town in 1956.
 In the 1960s the economic activity diversifies, small units of the light and food industry are created.
 Both the population and the area of the town increased.
 Blocks of flats, villas, and hotels were built for the resort.

 Demographics

-Buziaș had a population of 7,023 inhabitants at the 2011 census, down 10% from the 2002 census.
-Most inhabitants are Romanians (83.21%), larger minorities being represented by Roma (2.98%), Hungarians (2.95%) and Germans (2.15%).
-For 7.69% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (77.25%), but there are also minorities of Roman Catholics (6.59%) and Pentecostals (4.6%).
-For 7.73% of the population, religious affiliation is unknown.
+Buziaș had a population of 6,834 inhabitants at the 2021 census, down 2.69% from the 2011 census.
+Most inhabitants are Romanians (82.1%), larger minorities being represented by Roma (4.31%), Hungarians (1.84%) and Germans (1.21%).
+For 9.81% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (76.95%), but there are also minorities of Roman Catholics (5.47%) and Pentecostals (4.47%).
+For 10.38% of the population, religious affiliation is unknown.

+Politics and administration

+The town of Buziaș is administered by a mayor and a local council composed of 15 councilors.
+The mayor, Sorin Munteanu, from the National Liberal Party, has been in office since 2016.
+As from the 2024 local elections, the local council has the following composition by political parties: